National Static Electricity Day

 Observing National Static Electricity Day

-National Static Electricity Day is a holiday that can be observed by learning more about static electricity and how to avoid it, by making your own static electricity using your hair and a balloon, or by simply posting #NationalStaticElectricityDay on your social media accounts.
+National Static Electricity Day can be observed by learning more about static electricity and how to avoid it, by making your own static electricity using your hair and a balloon, or by simply posting #NationalStaticElectricityDay on your social media accounts.

 When is it?